-One Tool that Can Change the Way You Think
+One Tool That Can Change the Way You Think

-Reframing your old way of thinking with a new and improved mindset.
+Reframe your old way of thinking with a new and improved mindset.

 Has your mind ever spun into a downward spiral of self-defeating thoughts?
-You know, those pesky thoughts that are like a dog with a bone that just won’t let go.
+You know, those pesky thoughts that are like a dog with a bone that just won’t let go?
 They demand front and center stage and tell you that no matter the situation, the outcome is destined for failure.
 Make no mistake—self-defeating thoughts can be strong and powerful and they can take a major toll on your emotional and physical well-being.

 Fortunately, there is a little secret tool that you can use to literally change the way you think and it’s called reframing.
 Simply put, reframing is changing how you see something and then expressing it differently.
 It’s really a psychological paradigm shift that replaces your old way of thinking with a new and improved mindset.
-Reframing not only changes the way you see, think and respond to situations, it can also keep your thoughts from sliding down a slippery slope of impending doom.
+Reframing not only changes the way you see, think, and respond to situations, it can also keep your thoughts from sliding down a slippery slope of impending doom.

 Sounds easy, right?
-Well, in theory it is, but actually doing it can be pretty tricky.
+Well, in theory, it is, but actually doing it can be pretty tricky.
 Logic often doesn’t jive with emotions and emotions frequently trump logic.
 This happens way more often than we’d like to admit.
 Trying to get the logical and the emotional self in sync can be a real challenge but it’s not impossible.
 It just begins with changing your perspective.
-You just have to put on those rose colored glasses.
+You just have to put on those rose-colored glasses.